ckakiti/Novelty_analysis_KA/Docs/Using_DLC_in_UchidaLab_Korleki.md

 #### 2. Changing configuration files:
 For the new network trained for MoSeq Arena, Go to the following directory (you don't need to do this in the terminal):
 `/home/alex/Programs/DeepLabCut_new/DeepLabCut/`
 and you can find many configuration files.
-Open `myconfig_analysis (MoSeqNovelty_Retrain).py`, edit the `videopath` for you new videos, and save the changes.

-Rename this configeration file to `myconfig_analysis.py` and replace the existing file.
-Also save a copy of this file with name `myconfig_analysis (MoSeqNovelty_Retrain).py` for your future use.
+Open `myconfig_analysis.py`, edit the `videopath` for you new videos, and save the changes.
+Then save a copy of this file with name `myconfig_analysis (NETWORKNAME).py` for your future use (replace NETWORKNAME with the name of your network).

 #### 3. Start extraction
 Go to `Analysis-tools` subfolder inside the DeepLabCut folder in the docker terminal